niravmsoni/aspnetcore-httpclient/README.md

 		- Common headers
 			- Content-Type: application/json

 	- Nowadays, XML & Json are not enough.
 There are chances that within code, if we are calling an external vendor, different endpoints would return data in different format.
 Setting Accept header does not make sense
 	- This is where HttpRequestMessage comes in

+	- Using HttpRequestMessage is a more fine-grained low level module using which we can individually prepare the requests to work with different types of Verbs